 1. Escalating fund sizes

-2018 marked a year of bloated fund sizes.
+The last few years marked a namber of bloated fund sizes.
 The median venture fund size grew to a staggering $80 million in 2018, up from $40 to $50 million for the previous five years.
 2018 also marked a decade record in terms of the most number of billion-dollar VC funds.
+Not only have fund sizes grown in the past year, but the entire venture capital industry has increased in size.

-Will the trend continue in 2019?
+Will the trend continue?
 Experts from Pitchbook don’t think so.
 They expect fund sizes to “hit a ceiling as GPs refrain from raising excess capital to maintain venture-like returns.”
 Only time will tell.

 2. Firms injecting capital in fewer deals

-Somewhat counterintuitively, escalating fund sizes did not result in more deals being funded.
+Somewhat counterintuitively, growing fund sizes did not result in more deals being funded.
 On the contrary, firms injected capital into fewer deals in 2018.
-According to Pitchbook, at the end of the third quarter of 2018, the total deal value in the US had risen to more than $84 billion, a level already more than any other year of the past decade.
+According to Pitchbook, at the end of Q3 2018, the total deal value in the US had risen to more than $84 billion, a level already more than any other year of the past decade.
 Yet there had been fewer than 7,000 total investments, a rate that was on pace for the lowest level since 2012!
 This is certainly a VC investment trend to watch for in 2019.

 In response to the decline in deals funded, startups have needed to become savvier in finding a way to stand out from the masses.
 The money is there.
 The challenge lies in finding a way to differentiate.